 System in Gulf likely to bring heavy rain, flooding to Mexico and Texas

-The large area of showers and thunderstorms over the southwestern Gulf lacked a well-defined center by Saturday evening and its odds of developing have decreased since earlier in the week.
+The large area of showers and thunderstorms over the southwestern Gulf lacked a well-defined center early Sunday morning and its odds of developing have decreased since earlier in the week.
 However, heavy rain is likely to cause flooding in parts of southeastern Mexico and southern Texas regardless through the end of the weekend, the National Hurricane Center said Saturday.
 It is expected to drift slowly northwestward.

 The next named storm will be Beryl.